- M.Arch. Massachusetts Institute of Technology

 Sarah was previously the founding director of the Keller Gallery at MIT Architecture and the Director of Publications and Exhibitions there.
-Sarah curated the exhibition “Objects by Architects” (2012) and co-curated the research exhibitions “Un/Fair Use,” “Fair Use” and “Project_Rorschach” with Ana Miljacki.
-She is a 2014 winner of the Lawrence B. Anderson Award and a recipient of the Alpha Rho Chi medal and the Marjorie Pierce Fellowship from MIT's Department of Architecture.
-Her work has been published in Future Anterior, Clog, Thresholds, Mark, and the 2011 book Testing to Failure, which she also edited.
-Sarah has taught at MIT and the Boston Architectural College.
+She curated the exhibition “Objects by Architects” (2012) and co-curated and -designed the research exhibitions “Un/Fair Use,” “Fair Use” and “Project_Rorschach” with Ana Miljacki.
+She is a 2014 winner of the Lawrence B. Anderson Award and received the Alpha Rho Chi medal and the Marjorie Pierce Fellowship from MIT's Department of Architecture.
+Her chapter on architectural copyright was recently published in Terms of Appropriation.
+She has had articles and work published in Plat, Inflection, the Avery Review, Architect, Future Anterior, Clog, Thresholds, Mark, and the 2011 book Testing to Failure, which she edited.
+Sarah has also taught design studios at the Ohio State University, MIT, and the Boston Architectural College.

 - Courses Taught

 A100D (SP 2016): “Object Lessons”